radar/guides/gem-development.md

 For this guide, we're going to use RSpec to test our gem.
 We write tests to ensure that everything goes according to plan and to prevent future-us from building a time machine to come back and kick our asses.

 To get started with writing our tests, we'll create a _spec_ directory at the root of gem by using the command `mkdir spec`.
-Next, we'll specify in our _Gemfile_ that we need to use `rspec` to test our gem.
-We will put these lines in:
+Next, we'll specify in our _foodie.gemspec_ file that `rspec` is a development dependency by adding this line inside the `Gem::Specification` block:

-    group :test do
-      gem 'rspec', '2.0.0.beta.22'
-    end
+    s.add_development_dependency "rspec", "~> 2.0.0.beta.22"

+Because we have the `gemspec` method call in our _Gemfile_, Bundler will add this gem automatically to a group called "development" which then we can reference any time we want to load these gems with this line:

+    Bundler.require(:default, :development)

+The benefit of putting this dependency specification inside of _foodie.gemspec_ rather than the _Gemfile_ is that anybody who runs `gem install foodie --dev` will get these development dependencies installed too.
+This command is used for when people wish to test a gem without having to fork it or clone it from GitHub.

 When we run `bundle install`, rspec will be installed for this library and any other library we use with Bundler, but not for the system.
 This is an important distinction to make: any gem installed by Bundler will not muck about with gems installed by `gem install`.
 It is effectively a sandboxed environment.
 It is best practice to use Bundler to manage our gems so that we do not have gem version conflicts.